unhindered-ec/capacity_optimizer/README.md

 > [!WARNING]
 > Although I am fairly confident that this script won't break any code, it **does** modify code in your project.
-It is highly recommended to only run it after a comiit has been done and the current state is clean.
+It is highly recommended to only run it after a commit has been done and the current git state is clean.